 New Hampshire Hospital (NHH) is located in Concord, New Hampshire.
 NHH provides acute stay services, neuropsychiatry services, and transitional housing services to children, youth, adult, and geriatric populations.
 NHH treats approximately 2,000 admissions annually.
 The hospital has bed capacity for 160 adults and 20 children for a total daily capacity of 180 patients.

-The Neuropsychology interns spend approximately half of their training year providing a wide variety of mental health services at NHH.
-Training experiences in this setting include diagnostic and neuropsychological evaluations of a predominantly severe and persistent mental illness population, brief and short-term psychotherapy with the inpatient population, and interprofessional collaboration within a multidisciplinary team consultation model.
+The Adult Neuropsychology Track interns complete a six-month rotation delivering neuropsychological services at NHH consisting of diagnostic and neuropsychological evaluations of a predominantly severe and persistent mental illness population and interprofessional collaboration within a multidisciplinary team consultation model.
 The interns also collaborate with first- and second-year post-doctoral fellows specializing in neuropsychology.

 Upper Valley Area